George-Apostolakis/mini-tcp/README.md

-# mini-tcp
+# Mini TCP

-A simplified TCP-like protocol implemented in C, featuring connection management, flow control, acknowledgments, and basic congestion handling.
+Mini TCP is a simplified, educational implementation of a TCP-like protocol written in C.
+It reproduces the fundamental mechanisms of TCP, including connection establishment, flow control, acknowledgment handling, and congestion management, offering an in-depth look at how reliable data transmission works under the hood.
+(Project was created for a university network class )